Israel-Charles/AV-Learning-Resources/Lab0-VMwareUbuntu.md

 * Ubuntu desktop loads successfully
 * Screen resizes automatically
 * Mouse moves smoothly in and out of the VM
+* Feel free to play around with the display settings to optimize it

 ---